 BACK to Series Start — Advice for Program Managers: 1-Program Management Opportunity

 The Series also solicits contributions to this Blog site, to extend coverage of PM Best Practices and Core Program Structure to a broadening set of industries and technologies.

 Product/Service Delivery: Of course, you must first be proficient at accomplishing your primary mission: deliver your organization’s product or service on time, on budget, and with quality.
-Post Advice for Program Managers: 4-Program Management Specialization: System Programs Phased Methodology and Post Advice for Program Managers: 7-Quantified Phased, Quantified Agile Programs (to be linked as they are published) give “technical” examples of that.
+Post Advice for Program Managers: 4-Program Management Specialization: System Programs Phased Methodology and Post Advice for Program Managers: 6-Quantified Agile for Hardware give “technical” examples of that.
 What follows are intrinsic behaviors and skills.

 Soft Skills, Actionable Presence

 Lead: in every dimension.
 Be open to contribution from others and give credit where due, but you must establish and maintain direction, set Program objectives, and lead the Program to achieve them.
 Work to make yourself respected for your vision and capabilities.

 Leadership cannot just be given; it must also be earned.
 The PM’s relationship within the organization is essential, as noted in topics following.